 Let’s Start with Espresso

-In order to understand a Ristretto or a Lungo, you’ll first need to understand the the mechanics of a basic shot of espresso.
+To better understand what ristretto means, you first need to understand the mechanics of a basic shot of espresso.

-As we mentioned, the process of making a ristretto is nearly identical to pulling a regular shot, just with 2/3 or 1/2 the amount of water.
-Most espresso machines have the customizability to pull a ristretto shot, even if it isn’t a preset.
-However, even the most basic machines tend to have the option pre-programmed for you.
+As we mentioned before, the ristretto-making process is nearly identical to pulling a normal espresso shot, but with half or two-thirds the amount of water.
+Most espresso machines can brew the richer and stronger dose of coffee, even without a preset; luckily, even the most basic machines have the option pre-programmed for you.

-The step-by-step process is as follows, but keep in mind it does require an espresso machine:
+The step-by-step process for making ristretto is as follows, but keep in mind it does require an espresso machine:

-- Fill the portafilter as per your machine’s specification– no need to reduce the amount of grounds.
+- Fill the portafilter as per your machine’s specifications — no need to reduce the amount of finely ground coffee.

 - Tamp the grounds, ensuring that they are level and firmly pressed.

-- If you’re lucky, your machine likely already has a setting for brewing a ristretto, so you won’t have to do much if any of this manually.
+- If you’re lucky, your machine already has a setting for brewing ristretto, so you won’t have to do much, if any, of this manually.

-Nonetheless, most coffee chains and even some shops will allow you to request ristretto instead of an espresso shot.
-If you’re a Starbucks fan, they specifically recommend it with their “Caramel Macchiato, Americano, Starbucks Doubleshot® on Ice, or Eggnog Latte.”
+Nonetheless, some coffee chains and mom-and-pop shops will allow you to request ristretto in your favorite espresso drink instead of a typical shot.
+If you’re a Starbucks Coffee fan, the company recommends you try it with the caramel macchiato, americano, Starbucks Doubleshot® on Ice, or the seasonal eggnog latte.

 Should you go for it?